RITct/Intro-to-Machine-Learning-Workshop/NeuralNetworks.md

 - Now to compute the cost function,we use a technique called,forward propagation
 - We multiply all the nodes with their transition matrices and feed it as input to the node of the next layer
+- After getting the value for each node,we apply the activation function,on it
+- This keeps propagating forward through the layers untl it reaches the output layer
+- At the output layer,the neural network learns a function,called the hypothesis function,which is used to determine the output
+- What makes Neural Networks different from other methods of Machine Learning is that,we cannot determine which "features" the model learns
+- We can only change the task and hyperparameters,keep iterating to get the best result

+## Backpropagation
+- Now that we have computed the cost function,we need an algorithm to minimise it
+- Our old friend Gradient Descent will not work here,we need a new algorithm
+- We need a new algorithm,this is where,Backpropagation comes in
+-